prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - `zil_commit` handles the process of writing `itx_t`'s to disk:

-     1. find all relavant `itx`'s, move them to the "commit list"
+     1. find all relevant `itx`'s, move them to the "commit list"

 ---